-The challenge first is quarantee that "free" these young people are to take part in these activities: taking part can in fact imply a loss of income that can be hard for young people to accept as they are frequently forced to work to pay off a debt or guarantee a place in a flat or a squat.
+The first challenge is to guarantee that these young people are "free" to take part in these activities: taking part can in fact imply a loss of income that can be hard for young people to accept as they are frequently forced to work to pay off a debt or guarantee a place in a flat or a squat.
 The organisation of these activities therefore implies planning ahead and preparing to make sure that all are able to take part.